 An Economy of Grace, Wiley’s debut exhibition at Sean Kelly gallery, marked his first-ever series dedicated to female subjects.
 An award-winning documentary film about the process behind this exhibition was directed by Jeff Dupre and produced by Show of Force.

-Please visit the artist's website at www.kehindewiley.com.
+For more information, please visit the artist's website at www.kehindewiley.com.